stefonarch/Wshot/README.md

 By default screenshots are saved to `~/tmp/screenshot_*`, edit `FILEDIR=` in `wshot` to change.

 If no custom filename is set it defaults to `screenshot_$(date +%F_%H.%M.%S)` e.g. `screenshot_2023-08-07_11.37.18`.

+**Note**: "Selected window" mode is working only in sway and wayfire at the moment.

 ## License